colossus06/Cloud-Functions-GCP-CLI-SDK/README.md

 Create and open `index.js` to edit.

 `nano index.js`
-Copy the following into the `index.js` file
+Copy the following into the `index.js` file.
 ```
 /**
 * Background Cloud Function to be triggered by Pub/Sub.